Why Random Reshuffling Beats Stochastic Gradient Descent: Conclusion

 \section{Conclusion}

 We analyzed the random reshuffling (RR) method for minimizing a finite sum of convex component functions.
-When the objective function is strongly convex and the component functions are smooth, averaged RR iterates converge at rate $\sim1/k^{s}$ to the optimal solution almost surely (which translates into a rate of $1/{k^{2s}}$ in the suboptimality of the objective value) for a diminishing stepsize $\alpha_k = \Theta(1/k^s)$.
-This is faster than SGD's $\Omega(\frac{1}{k})$ min-max rate.
-Viewing RR as a gradient descent method with random gradient errors, this result builds on first showing that gradient errors $E_k = \bigO(\alpha_k)$ and then relating the gradient error sequence to an i.i.d sequence to which martingale theory is applicable.
+When the objective function is strongly convex and the component functions are smooth, averaged RR iterates converge at rate $\sim1/k^{s}$ to the optimal solution almost surely (which translates into a rate of $1/{k^{2s}}$ in the suboptimality of the objective value) for a diminishing stepsize $\alpha_k = \Theta(1/k^s)$ with $s \in (1/2,1)$.
+This is faster than SGD's $\Omega(\frac{1}{k})$ rate.
+Viewing RR as a gradient descent method with random gradient errors, this result builds on first showing that gradient errors $E_k$ satisfying $ E_k = \bigO(\alpha_k)$ and then relating the gradient error sequence to an i.i.d sequence to which martingale theory is applicable.
 Note that the gradient errors in SGD are larger with a $\bigO(1)$ variance, which leads to a less accurate gradient descent direction.
 Beyond RR and SGD comparison, these results also give insight into the fast convergence properties of without-replacement sampling strategies compared to with-replacement sampling strategies.

 After characterizing the convergence rate of RR, we look into second-order terms in the asymptotic expansion of the averaged RR iterates and obtain high probability bounds.
-We use this bounds to develop a new method that can accelerate the convergence rate of RR to $\bigO(\frac{1}{k^2})$ with high probability.
+We use these bounds to develop a new method that can accelerate the convergence rate of RR to $\bigO(\frac{1}{k^2})$ with high probability.
+Finally, we show that the $\bigO(\frac{1}{k^2})$ rate can also be achieved in expectation (which is a weaker notion of convergence with respect to convergence with high probability) for the $s=1$ case by adjusting the stepsize to the strong convexity constant of the objective properly.